wangkanai/wangkanai/README.md

 ## Device Resolver

-This library host the component to resolve the access client device type, maker, model, and identify if the request is an web crawler.
+This library host the component to resolve the access client device type.

 Installation of device resolver library components.